Blog

 Cèrcol's profiles, Witness peer assessment, and team map enable a full development cycle.
 Follow these steps from self-insight to concrete team agreements.

-Personality and mentoring: what makes a good mentor — and a good mentee
+Personality and mentoring: what makes a good mentor

 Mentor personality matters more than seniority.
-Big Five shows Agreeableness, Openness, Discipline each shape mentoring quality — warmth, candour, rigour.
+Big Five shows Agreeableness, Openness, Discipline each shape mentoring quality, warmth, candour, rigour.

 Team failure modes: a personality science perspective

-Five team failure modes — groupthink, execution paralysis, conflict, founder bottleneck, false harmony — all trace to a specific Big Five personality mix.
+Five team failure modes, groupthink, execution paralysis, conflict, founder bottleneck, false harmony, all trace to a specific Big Five personality mix.

 Trust in teams: the personality foundations of team cohesion

-Team trust Big Five research: Agreeableness initiates affective trust, Conscientiousness builds cognitive trust — Neuroticism disrupts both through threat.
+Team trust Big Five research: Agreeableness initiates affective trust, Conscientiousness builds cognitive trust, Neuroticism disrupts both through threat.

-Personality and negotiation: who wins — and why
+Personality and negotiation: who wins, and why

-Conflict resolution styles and personality: what research says
+Conflict resolution styles and personality: the evidence

-Co-founder compatibility: the personality due diligence nobody does
+Co-founder compatibility: personality due diligence

 Co-founder incompatibility kills more startups than bad markets.
-Big Five identifies trait gaps — Bond, Discipline, Vision — that predict founder friction.
+Big Five identifies trait gaps, Bond, Discipline, Vision, that predict founder friction.

-The personality of entrepreneurs: what Big Five research actually says
+Entrepreneur personality: what Big Five research says

-Entrepreneur personality research finds Big Five patterns — higher Openness, lower Agreeableness — but effect sizes undercut the born-entrepreneur myth.
+Entrepreneur personality research finds Big Five patterns, higher Openness, lower Agreeableness, but effect sizes undercut the born-entrepreneur myth.

-Personality and communication style: direct vs diplomatic — what the research says
+Personality and communication style: direct vs diplomatic

 The founder-to-CEO transition: a personality perspective